Greyhound Abbreviations

 BEGS – Bookmakers Evening Greyhound Services.

-Box – another name for “trap.”.
+Box – Another name for the “Trap.”

-Jolly – another term for the favourite
+Jolly – Another term for the favourite.

-Odds – the prices of the runners.
+Odds – The prices offered for the runners.

-Puppy – a greyhound younger than two years old.
+Puppy – A greyhound younger than two years old.

-Trap – the crates or boxes from which the dogs begin the race.
+Trap – The crates or boxes from which the dogs begin the race.

 A – Always